SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-implementation-part-two.markdown

 <!--CRLF-->

-So we first create a new background, then add the animation we have created for it and set it is start position on the screen.&nbsp; As this is a 2D game you will notice that the start position for the background is not in the centre of the screen.&nbsp; This is so we can animate the background scrolling up the screen like this:
+So we first create a new background, then add the animation we have created for it and set it is start position on the screen.
+As this is a 2D game you will notice that the start position for the background is not in the centre of the screen.
+This is so we can animate the background scrolling up the screen like this:

 [![image](/Images/wordpress/2012/07/image_thumb25.png "image")](/Images/wordpress/2012/07/image24.png)

 On the above illustration I have also noted the screen / viewport coordinates to make this easier to understand.

-The last few parameters we are setting on the background are the scaling and zOrdering settings,&nbsp; We scale the background image to fit our games intended resolution (currently fixed to 640 x 480 in the digipen tutorial, we will change this later to be more flexible).&nbsp; We then also set the layer in whic the background will draw, as it is the background we set this to 10 (the highest level in this implementation), higher values are interpreted as further away from the viewer.
+The last few parameters we are setting on the background are the scaling and zOrdering settings,  We scale the background image to fit our games intended resolution (currently fixed to 640 x 480 in the digipen tutorial, we will change this later to be more flexible).
+We then also set the layer in whic the background will draw, as it is the background we set this to 10 (the highest level in this implementation), higher values are interpreted as further away from the viewer.

 Lastly we need to add the background sprite to the engine’s sprite list so it will be updated and drawn with everything else: